petretiandrea/petretiandrea.github.io/content/blog/design-distributed-scheduler-1/index.md

 Without a proper data partition strategy, this query could result in a full scan of all shards.
 For example, if using `scheduleId` as the shard key, running this query would span multiple partitions.
 To optimize the search query, a better shard key would be `executionTime`.
 This approach allows the query to be answered by exploring a single shard or a reduced number of shards.
 In MongoDB, this type of shard key is called a Range Shard Key.
 MongoDB automatically splits the data space into multiple ranges and redirects the request to the most appropriate shard or set of shards.
 From an abstract point of view, it's as if we are grouping all jobs with the same scheduling date into the same group.

-The second operation is the update of message to `DELIVERED` o `DELIVERY_FAILED`.
-This kind of operation leverage on scheduleId, using `executionTime` as only the shard key, the write operation lead into scatter-gather.
-So we can create composite shard key, like the following:
+The second operation involves updating the message status to either `DELIVERED` or `DELIVERY_FAILED`.
+This operation will use `scheduleId` as the unique identifier.
+However, if we only use `executionTime` as the shard key, the write operation may lead to a scatter-gather query, which can reduce efficiency.
+To improve performance, we can create a composite shard key by combining two keys.
+This allows for more efficient updates by directing the operation to a specific shard.
 ```js
 db.shardCollection("messages", {executionTime: 1, scheduleId: 1})
 ```
+With this composite shard key, the MongoDB query planner will target a single shard for each operation, improving the performance and efficiency of writes.
+The first state in the query planner would be `SINGLE_SHARD`, meaning the query no longer needs to perform a scatter-gather across multiple shards.

 ### Dealing with Skewed Partitions and Hotspotting
 What happens if many jobs are scheduled at the same time?
 It depends on the granularity of the executionTime (e.g., rounding the timestamp to the second or minute), but it could lead to **skewed partitions**.
-Additionally, MongoDB suffers from Monotonic Increasing Keys (such as timestamps), which can lead to **shard hotspotting**.
+MongoDB also faces issues with Monotonic Increasing Keys, like timestamps, which can cause shard hotspotting.
+This happens when new data constantly gets routed to the same shard due to a sequence of timestamps being close to each other.
+Over time, this leads to uneven load distribution and potential performance bottlenecks.
 We will address how to resolve this issue in the next section when discussing the **scheduler-service**.

 ## Design Scheduler service

-In this first scheduler design, it's behaviour is pretty simple.
+In this first scheduler design, it's behaviour is quite  simple.

 1. polling every minute/second for task with status `PENDING`
 2. check if message is `PENDING`
 2. send a message to queue with payload
 3. update job status based on queue’s publish outcome
+4. checkpoint the offset by updating document.

+Optionally: To improve performance and reduce writes to the database, checkpointing can be performed every X seconds.
+The downside of this approach is that the service could crash without writing its last checkpoint.
+When the service restarts, it will re-read the previous batch of messages, but it won't produce duplicate messages due to the message status field.

 ```mermaid
 sequenceDiagram